Failed building demolition creates the 'leaning tower of Dallas'

 In the meantime, a slew of comical photos showed people in the distance pretending to lift up — or push over — the leaning tower.

-One photographer, Lauren Armstrong, said she’d never been to the Leaning Tower of Pisa, but now she wasn’t sure she needed to make the trip to Italy.
+One photographer, Lauren Armstrong, said that she'd never been to the Leaning Tower of Pisa but that now she wasn't sure she needed to.

 "Here it is," she said.
 "Dallas brings the leaning tower to Texas."

-Lloyd D. Nabors Demolition will bring down what remains of the 11-story building later this week, the company told NBC DFW.
+Lloyd D. Nabors Demolition will bring down what remains of the 11-story building later this week, the company told NBC Dallas-Fort Worth.